EXPLAINER: Should red-flag law have stopped parade shooting? - NewsBreak

 IS THE LAW INVOKED OFTEN?

-No, though related records are sometimes sealed, so it’s difficult to get a full picture.
-Illinois legislation in 2021 included provisions to increase awareness among law enforcement and the general public about how to use red-flag laws.
+It appears to be used infrequently, though related records are sometimes sealed so it's difficult to get a full picture.
+Illinois legislation in 2021 included provisions to increase awareness of the state’s red-flag laws and how to use them.

-The Illinois Criminal Justice Information Authority cites tracking done by one advocacy group, Speak for Safety Illinois.
-The organization reported it found that 34 firearm restraining orders were filed in 2019 and 19 in 2020.
+The Illinois Criminal Justice Information Authority cites tracking done by one advocacy group, Speak for Safety Illinois, that reports 34 firearm restraining orders were filed in 2019 and 19 in 2020.
 Most were granted.

 One suburban Chicago county, DuPage County, accounted for 12 of the filings in each year, it said.
 And no other county, including Lake County, which includes Highland Park, filed more than two in those years.